From £44,1959

 The M440i xDrive is just that little bit more level in its body control and keener in its handling responses than an equivalent 3 Series, a car that is, let’s not forget, the best-handling executive model in its particular niche in any case.

 Like all fast BMWs, this one majors on precision at first.
 And, sure enough, it trades on sure-footed stability and traction in circumstances where its predecessors might be shaking their hips more playfully.
 But it’s composed and compelling, inviting you to engage with the road in a way that few executive cars do.
-And, unlike other four-wheel-drive executive options, it actually feels rear driven: you can rotate and manipulate the chassis that little bit with power and interact with the handling on a fundamentally more interesting level than many modern cars allow.
+And, unlike other four-wheel-drive executive options, it actually feels rear driven: you can rotate and manipulate the chassis a little with power and interact with the handling on a fundamentally more interesting level than many modern cars allow.

-That the 4 Series stops narrowly short of sports car-level agility, with its steering filtering more than a purer driver’s car would, may disappoint some.
+That the 4 Series stops narrowly short of sports-car-level agility, with its steering filtering more than a purer driver’s car would, may disappoint some.
 But that’s indicative of the broader dynamic brief that this car must serve than any sports car would be expected to meet.
 Everyday, any-weather usability and effortless high-speed, long-distance touring stability should be any BMW coupé’s meat and drink.
 As they are here.

-Purposefulness, precision and verve bubble out of the M440i when it’s cornered quickly.
+Purposefulness, precision and verve bubble out when it’s cornered quickly.
 A measured initial steering response prevents it from diving into bends, then good inherent balance and plenty of lateral grip keep your appointment with the apex and stop the car from washing too wide even when you feed in power.

 As always, BMW offers fully enabled stability control, dynamic mode and full deactivation – and you don’t need to switch it off totally to be given the freedom to move the chassis around on the power.